euwbah/musescore-microtonal-edo-plugin/README.md

 In this system, the nominals F C G D A E B are tuned according to a chain of **best fifths**, which is the best representation of the perfect 3:2 just fifth that the EDO has to offer.\
-The exact pitches of the notes are calculated based on the frequency of the note A4, which is defined by the A4 frequency selector, or 440Hz by default.
+The exact pitches of the notes are calculated based on the frequency of the reference note, which is defined by the reference frequency selector, or A4: 440 Hz by default.

 <details>
   <summary><em> How to calculate an EDO's best fifth? </em></summary>